fawadeqbal/Data-Science/README.md

 ### 5. **Deep Learning Models**
    - Neural Networks (Feedforward, CNN, RNN, LSTM)
-   - Generative Adversarial Networks (GANs)
+   - Transfer Learning: Leveraging pre-trained models like ResNet for custom tasks.
-   - Autoencoders
+   - Transformers: Applied to sequence-to-sequence tasks such as text generation and translation.
-   - Transfer Learning (using pre-trained models like ResNet)
+   -
 ### 6. **Model Evaluation and Tuning**
    - Cross-Validation
    - Hyperparameter Tuning using Grid Search